GClarte/ABCG/README.md

 3Dhier.R contains the code for hierarchical model in 3D.

-To reproduce the figures of the main examples, use run the files: execute_gk_simple.R, execute_hierarchical.R and execute_gk.R ; the functions used are in the corresponding function_[...].R file.
+To reproduce the figures of the main examples, simply run the files: execute_gk_simple.R, execute_hierarchical.R and execute_gk.R ; the functions used are in the corresponding function_[...].R file.
 Beware that the parameters for gk are simulated at each run, so you will have to change the range of the plots most likely.

 For any question, e-mail me at clarte[at]ceremade.dauphine.fr.